SpudMonkey7k/neopets-flash-fix-VM/README.md

 The options to control this are in Rules->Advanced.
 - "Use Neopets Translations" will make it load translations from Neopets (the old way)
 - "Auto Upload Translations" this will upload the translations automatically as you play the games.
+(So you can help complete the Database!)
-- "Has Neopets Premium." - This option disabled the "Cannot load player config" fix, because Premium members aren't affected by it.
+- "Has Neopets Premium." - This option disables the "Cannot load player config" fix, because Premium members aren't affected by it.
 Only enable this if you have Premium!

 **We need people from different languages to use the *Auto Upload Translations* option!**

-We believe we have all of the English language games mirrored, so if you're on English, you don't have to do anything!
+We believe we have all the English language translations mirrored, so if you're on English, you don't have to do anything!

 Note: There is also an option in Rules->Advanced->